-Revocation does not equal refusal
+Revocation does not constitute refusal

 (R.C.
-2108.08(B) and (D) (the bill))
+2108.08(B) and (D))

-The bill specifies that a donor's revocation of an anatomical gift is not a refusal to make a gift and does not bar another person authorized to make a gift from making a gift.
-It also specifies that a revocation of a gift made by a person other than the donor does not bar another person from making a gift.
+The act specifies that a donor's revocation of an anatomical gift is not a refusal to make a gift and does not bar another authorized person from making a gift.
+It also specifies that a revocation by another authorized person does not bar a different authorized person from making a gift.